Specializations and Research Interests

 Dr. Walker teaches undergraduate and graduate courses in thermodynamics, fluid dynamics, high-temperature gasdynamics, and propulsion.
 In addition, he delivers professional short courses in electric propulsion and vacuum science.
 Dr. Walker was selected as a Class of 1969 Teaching Fellow.

 An Associate Fellow of AIAA, Dr. Walker serves as an Associate Editor of the Journal of Spacecraft and Rockets.
 His expertise in electric propulsion has proven invaluable to corporations, laboratories, and the Air Force.
 Consequently, he has served on the National Research Council Reusable Booster System Committee, the NASA Office of the Chief Technologist Advanced In-Space Propulsion Panel Review, and the NASA International Space Station Electric Propulsion Testbed Study Committee.
-Dr. Walker also serves on the National Institute for Rocket Propulsion Systems Technology Solutions Committee, the AIAA Electric Propulsion Technical Committee, and the Best Paper Award Subcommittee.
+Dr. Walker also serves on the National Institute for Rocket Propulsion Systems Technology Solutions Committee and the AIAA Electric Propulsion Technical Committee as Chair.
 He has also chaired the AIAA Electric Propulsion Subcommittee for Technical Achievement Award.